WebsecLabs/sql-injection-knowledge-base/src/content/mariadb/server-mac-address.md

 SELECT
   SUBSTRING(UUID(), -12) AS method1,
   SUBSTRING(UUID(), 25) AS method2
--- Note: Results will differ because each UUID() call generates a new value
+-- Note: method1 and method2 will differ because each UUID() call generates -- an entirely new UUID (all parts change, not just the MAC portion).
+-- The two extracted substrings come from different UUID values.
 ```

 ### Using RIGHT